Paul's Case: Plot

 Paul takes a train to New York City after stealing a large sum of money from his job that he was supposed to take to the bank.
-He then buys an expensive wardrobe, rents a room at the Waldorf-Astoria Hotel, and explores the city.
-He also meets a 'wild San Francisco boy, a freshman at Yale, who said he had run down for a "little flyer" over Sunday', who takes Paul on an all-night tour of the city's lively social scene.
-His few days of impersonating a rich, privileged young man, bring him more contentment than he had ever known, because living a lavish lifestyle is Paul's only hope and dream.
-However, on the eighth day, after spending most of his money, Paul reads from a Pittsburgh newspaper that his theft has been made public.
-His father has reimbursed his job and is on his way to New York City to bring Paul back home to Pittsburgh.
-Paul then reveals that he had bought a gun on his first day in New York City, and briefly considers shooting himself to avoid returning to his old life in Pittsburgh.
-Eventually, he decides against it and instead commits suicide by jumping in front of a train.
-Paul made the ultimate decision of taking his own life because the thought of returning to his old lifestyle was too much for him to handle.
+He buys an expensive wardrobe, rents a room at the Waldorf-Astoria Hotel, and explores the city.
+In the city, he meets a 'wild San Francisco boy, a freshman at Yale, who said he had run down for a "little flyer" over Sunday', who takes Paul on an all-night tour of the city's lively social scene.
+Paul's few days of impersonating a rich, privileged young man bring him more contentment than he had ever known, living the lavish lifestyle of his hopes and dreams.
+However, on the eighth day, after spending most of his money, Paul reads in a Pittsburgh newspaper that his theft has been made public.
+His father has reimbursed Paul's job and is on his way to New York City to bring Paul back home.
+It is then revealed that Paul had purchased a gun upon arriving, and briefly considers shooting himself to avoid returning to his old life.
+Eventually, he decides against using the gun; instead, the thought of returning to his old lifestyle pushes Paul to kill himself by jumping in front of a train.